Configurations of an Articulated Arm and Singularities of Special Multi-Flags: Introduction and results

-of distributions of constant rank on a manifold $M$ of dimension $ (k+1)m+1$ which satisfies the following conditions: \begin{enumerate} \item[(i)] $D_{j-1}=[D_j,D_j]$ is the distribution generated by all Lie bracket of sections of $D_{j}$. \item[(ii)] $D_j$ is a distribution of constant rank $(k-j+1)m+1$. \item[(iii)] Each Cauchy characteristic subdistribution\footnote{see section \ref{multiflag}} $L(D_j)$ of $D_j$ is a subdistribution of constant corank one in each $D_{j+1}$, for $j=1,\cdots,k-1$, and $L(D_k)=0$. \item[(iv)] there exists a completely integrable subdistribution $F\subset D_1$ of corank one in $D_1$. \end{enumerate} (see section \ref{multiflag} for a more precise definition)\\
+of distributions of constant rank on a~manifold~$M$ of dimension $ (k+1)m+1$ which satisf\/ies the following conditions (see~\cite{M1}): \begin{enumerate}\itemsep=0pt \item[(i)] $D_{j-1}=[D_j,D_j]$ is the distribution generated by all Lie brackets of sections of $D_{j}$; \item[(ii)] $D_j$ is a~distribution of constant rank $(k-j+1)m+1$; \item[(iii)] each Cauchy characteristic subdistribution $L(D_j)$ of $D_j$ is a~subdistribution of constant corank one in each $D_{j+1}$ for $j=1,\dots, k-1$, and $L(D_k)=0$; \item[(iv)] there exists a~completely integrable subdistribution $F\subset D_1$ of corank one in $D_1$. \end{enumerate} (See Section~\ref{multiflag} for a~more precise def\/inition.)

-The notion of special multi-flags is described in some ways in \cite{PR} and \cite{M2}.
-Furthermore, for $m\geq 2$, it is proved in \cite{Ad} and \cite{SY} that the existence of a completely integrable subdistribution $F$ of $D_1$ implies property (iii), and when such a distribution $F$ exists, it is than unique ( see Theorem \ref{CNSspecial}).
-When $m=1$ a special multi-flag is a Goursat flag, and, in this case, the conditions (iii) and (iv) are automatically satisfied but for such a distribution $F$ is not unique.
-One fundamental result on Goursat flags is the existence of locally universal Goursat distributions proved by R. Montgomery and M. Zhitomirskii in \cite{MZ1}: the "monster Goursat manifold" which is constructed by applying Cartan prolongations $k$ times.
-On the other hand, the kinematic system of a car with $k-1$ trailers can be described by an appropriate Goursat distribution $\D_k$ on $\R^2\times ( {{\Sp}}^1)^k$ and moreover, this configuration space is diffeomorphic to the Cartan prolongation of the distribution $\D_{k-1}$ on $\R^2\times({\Sp}^1)^{k-1}$ (see Appendix D of \cite{MZ1}). \\
+The notion of special multi-f\/lags is described in~\cite{M2, PR1}.
+Furthermore, for $m\geq 2$, the existence of a~completely integrable subdistribution~$F$ of $D_1$ implies property (iii).
+This result was f\/irst proved in~\cite{LR} for regular points, and in~\cite{Ad2, SY} for the general case.
+When such a~distribution~$F$ exists, it is then unique (see Remark~\ref{cov}).
+For $m=1$, a~special multi-f\/lag is a~Goursat f\/lag, and in this case conditions (iii) and (iv) are automatically satisf\/ied but such a~distribution~$F$ is not unique.
+One fundamental result on Goursat f\/lags is the existence of locally universal Goursat distributions proved by R.~Montgomery and M.~Zhitomirskii in~\cite{MZ1}.
+More precisely, they def\/ine the monster Goursat manifold which is constructed by applying~$k$ successive Cartan prolongations.
+On the other hand, the kinematic system of a~car with $k-1$ trailers can be described by an appropriate Goursat distribu\-tion~$\Delta_k$ on~$\mathbb{R}^2 \times ({{\mathbb{S}}}^1)^k$.
+Moreover, this Goursat distribution $ \Delta_k$ is dif\/feomorphic to the Cartan prolongation of the distribution~$\Delta_{k-1}$ on~$\mathbb{R}^2\times({\mathbb{S}}^1)^{k-1}$ (see Appendix~D of~\cite{MZ1} or Theorem~3.3 of~\cite{PLR}).

-{\it Theorem \ref{1} of this paper (which is announced in \cite{P}) is a generalization of this last result for special multi-flags of step $m\geq 2$.
-As all the arguments used to show this results are basic arguments for the poof of Theorem \ref{2} and Theorem \ref{3} of this paper, we give here a complete this result}\\